 In 1869, two employees, William W. Copp and Henry J. Clark obtained control and over a period of time, built ‘The Copp Clark Publishing Company’ into a major publishing enterprise, offering a wide range of titles as well as business stationery and board games.

 In 1904 the company’s plant, then located on “Publishers’ Row”, Front Street, was destroyed by the great and disastrous Toronto fire.
 A new warehouse was afterwards built on the old site, but in 1909 a new factory was built at 495 Wellington Street West (later expanding to 517 Wellington Street West).

 After the First World War, two grandsons of George Elliott Thomas, who was the junior half of the 1854 partnership, Maclear and Thomas, joined Copp Clark.
 Dudley and Allan Thomas, with others of their family, eventually purchased control of the company and retained it until Dudley Thomas’ retirement in 1955, when the Copp Clark Company went public, with the controlling interest passing to a holding company.

-In 1963, control was purchased by Sir Isaac Pitman (Canada) Limited, the Canadian branch of Pitman Publishing (known for ‘Pitman shorthand’).
-In 1986, Pitman Publishing was itself purchased by Longman Publishers who shortly thereafter, were acquired by Pearson Plc.
+In 1963, control of the company was purchased by Sir Isaac Pitman (Canada) Limited, the Canadian branch of Pitman Publishing (known for ‘Pitman shorthand’).
+In 1986, Pitman Publishing was itself purchased by Longman Publishers, a business unit of Pearson Plc.

 Today, Copp Clark is the leading publisher of financial trading and settlement calendars in the world.
 We are the authoritative source for information on holiday observances affecting global financial markets.